alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-02-issue-on-bidah-shirk.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Answering a question presented by a Muslim brother on some issues of Bid'ah and Shirk"
+title: Answering a question presented by a Muslim brother on some issues of Bid'ah and Shirk
-hijri: "Safar 15, 1442"
+hijri: '1442-02-15'
 lang: en
-category: [sects]
+category:
+- sects
-tags: [ibn-baz]
+tags:
+- ibn-baz
 translation: false
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz 4/259"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz 4/259
-summary: "As for the claim that this sect (i.e. shi'ah/shiites) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first.
-Produce your proof if you are truthful"
+summary: 'As for the claim that this sect (i.e. shi''ah/shiites) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first.
+Produce your proof if you are truthful'
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: